Savings and Investing

 Minimum Investment:

-Participants in an optional tax deferred program must contribute a minimum of $15 per pay period.
+Participants in the voluntary retirement program must contribute a minimum of $15 per pay period.

 Internal Revenue Service (IRS) regulations establish certain annual contribution limits under both the University’s 403(b) plans and the State of Washington’s 457 tax deferred investment plans.
 Such limits are based on the calendar year and may change year-to-year.